Graceful shutdown and zero downtime deployments in Kubernetes

 The Pod should be removed only after all the endpoints in the cluster are propagated and removed from kube-proxy, Ingress controllers, CoreDNS, etc.

-In rainbow deployments, you create a new Deployment for every release and delete the previous one when the connection (or the tasks) drained.
+In rainbow deployments, you create a new Deployment for every release and delete the previous one when the connection (or the tasks) is drained.

 Or you could automatically scale your deployment to zero replicas to automate the process.